PurrNet/PurrDocs/systems-and-modules/network-identity/ownership.md

 # Ownership

+In multiplayer, you need a way to determine which player is allowed to control which object.
+Without ownership, either everyone can modify everything (which leads to chaos and cheating), or only the server can do anything (which makes the development loop more complex).
+Ownership lets you define who is "in charge" of a given object, and the networking layer can then enforce permissions based on that.

-Ownership is relating to the relation between a [player ](../../terminology/playerid-client-connection.md)and a [Network Identity](./).
+Ownership is the relation between a [player ](../../terminology/playerid-client-connection.md)and a [Network Identity](./).
 Upon spawning a new Network Identity, some level of ownership exists, whether that'd be no owner meaning the server has full control, or a [player/client](../../terminology/playerid-client-connection.md) can be the owner.

 {% embed url="https://www.youtube.com/watch?v=uHxNSCYDmao" %}